Meta-Analysis on Randomized Clinical Trials - Part 3

 Subgroup Analysis Preparation

 To perform subgroup analysis, we must assign codes to variables based on which we want to conduct the analysis.
-Common variables include:
+Commonly used variables include:

 • Gender